elbori77/Share_Python/README.md

 # Hello_World
-Here is were I store practice scripts and small programs feel free to use them
+Here is were I store practice scripts and small programs.
+Most is written in python.